substratusai/substratusai.github.io/docs/introduction.md

 - [Install Substratus](./installation.md) and provision required cloud infrastructure
 - Finetune a model by following the [walkthroughs](./walkthrough/finetuning-models.md)
 - Learn more about the [Architecture](./architecture.md)
+- Star the repo the [GitHub repo](https://github.com/substratusai/substratus) and file an issue to provide feedback

+Note: Substratus might still introduce backward incompatible changes to the APIs.
+This will change once Substratus reaches 1.0 milestone.